joshuaombasa/counter-app/README.md

 Counter App
 A simple JavaScript-based counter app that increments, decrements, and resets the count value.
+Getting Started
+To use the app, simply open the index.html file in a web browser.
+You should see three buttons: "Increase", "Decrease", and "Reset".

+Click the "Increase" button to increment the count value by 1.
+Click the "Decrease" button to decrement the count value by 1.
+Click the "Reset" button to reset the count value to 0.

 NBA COUNTER APP THAT UPDATES SCORES (three point plays, free throws, jumpers/postups).